ByPaco10/MCSR-Performance/README.md

 Depends on your budget.
 Ryzen 9 is preferred, Ryzen 7 if you can is recommended.

 Motherboard:
-- MSI B550M PRO-VDH WiFi.
+- MSI B550M PRO-VDH WiFi (budget, do not pair with ryzen 9).
 - MSI B550 Gaming Plus.
 - MSI B550-A PRO.